markhj/snp-prod-base/src/kubernetes/resource-ids-to-env.md

   locations:
 ]: #

-# Resource names in CLI
+# Resource names in variables

+Retrieve a resource name, like a pod or service, and store it in a variable.

 ## Format
 ````bash